Results for the JPMS International Writing Contest 2014

-As promised in 2012, the JPMS International Writing Contest returned in 2013 to receive a wonderful response both in terms of the number of submissions and website views.
-We are pleased to acknowledge that the number of submissions surpassed our expectations, just as it had in 2012 and hence the deadline of the contest was extended .
-We received submissions from Pakistan, India, United Kingdom, Canada, Nigeria, Indonesia, Saudi Arabia, and several other countries around the globe.
+Upholding tradition, the JPMS International Writing Contest returned in 2014 to receive another round of wonderful responses from our cherished readers.
+We are pleased to acknowledge that as had been the case with contests in 2012 and 2013, the number of submissions and website views surpassed our expectations, and hence the deadline of the contest was extended.
+We received submissions from Pakistan, India, United Kingdom, USA, India, Nigeria, Bangladesh, Saudi Arabia, and various other countries around the globe.

 Congratulations to all those who made it to the Top Ten!